We’ve all heard the clichés about focusing on the customer…

 Nobody understands the customer experience better than the people who spend the most time with customers.
 They can help teams all across your company keep the customer’s needs front and center.

-When you make customer orientation a company-wide priority, customers will get a consistently better experience, making them more likely to do business with you -- and to tell others to do the same.
+When you make customer orientation a company-wide priority, customers will get a consistently better experience, making them more likely to do business with you — and to tell others to do the same.
+Work with a customer service software to provide the best experience possible across all channels.